hanabi/hanabi.github.io/Reference.md

   - If Bob sees that he would have to **blind-play three cards** in their hand to fulfill the *Finesse*, then a *Finesse* is unlikely.
   - The third interpretation is that it is a *4 Double Bluff*.
   - If Bob sees that Cathy does not have a playable card (or a *one-away-from-playable* card) on her *Finesse Position*, then a *4 Double Bluff* is impossible.
-  - The forth interpretation is a *4 Charm*; Bob should play his *Fourth Finesse Position*.
+  - The fourth interpretation is a *4 Charm*; Bob should play his *Fourth Finesse Position*.
 - For example, in a 4-player game:
   - It is the first turn and nothing is played on the stacks.
   - Alice clues number 4 clue to Cathy, touching a red 4 on slot 1 as a *Play Clue*.